bitscher/shiro/README.md

 -----------------------
 * Windows (included Visual Studio 2013 Project)
 * Linux (Makefile included)
-* Probably any POSIX system for which SDL has been ported
+* Probably any system that can be targeted by a C++11 compiler and for which SDL has been ported

 Usage
 -----------------------
 shiro [-b] path_to_rom

 	-b will try to load the Gameboy bios from file "bios.bin" and play it before running the rom.
 The file is not included since it is copyrighted.

 Screenshots